 Runner’s Knee symptoms are usually vague because there is not a specific mechanism of injury, and pain can develop for many different reasons.
 The athlete will typically not remember when the injury occurred, and the symptoms will gradually worsen with time if nothing is done about it.

-Runners might initially notice the pain after a run, and as time passes will start to have pain during running, and ultimately will reach a point where they can no longer run due to pain.
+Runners might initially notice the pain after a run, and as time passes they will start to have pain during running, and ultimately will reach a point where they can no longer run due to pain.

 For people who aren’t runners, going up and down the stairs, sitting, walking and other activities that involve flexing the knee may feel painful.